-In the real world, humans are the only animals that cry from emotions.
+In the real world, humans are the only animals that are known to cry from emotions.
 Lots of other animals have tear ducts, but with the exception of humans, they only cry with tears if there is something irritating their eyes.
 In fiction, however, anyone can cry, even the animals.
 Sometimes, even creatures such as fish and snakes, who have no eyelids.

 Usually, this is to get people to sympathize— after all, a lot of people think a character, animal or human, seems more sad if they're crying, and if they're crying Tears of Joy, then they seem more happy or happy in a more special way.

-Please note that this trope does not apply to Robots or Animate Inanimate Object's, since they aren't really animals (and the trope for that may be Tears from a Stone but only if certain other things apply) nor does it apply to aliens (even if said aliens resemble Earth-like animals) since who knows what creatures on other planets can do, nor mythological creatures (like vampires, werewolves, etc) even if they resemble a real creature (such as unicorns): since they don't exist in real life so they can do whatever the writer wants without worrying about realism.
+Note that this trope also does not apply to Robots or Animate Inanimate Object's, since they aren't really animals (and the trope for that may be Tears from a Stone but only if certain other things apply) nor does it apply to aliens (even if said aliens resemble Earth-like animals) since who knows what creatures on other planets can do, nor mythological creatures (like vampires, werewolves, etc) even if they resemble a real creature (such as unicorns): since they don't exist in real life so they can do whatever the writer wants without worrying about realism.

 - Retail toy store Toys "R" Us has the tearful Geoffrey the Giraffe as the store is going out of business and closing all 1,795 stores Worldwide.
 After the store went out of business, Their website had a tearful Geoffrey the Giraffe with the message, Don't need to grow up!
 Thanks to Toys R Us Kids in (Name of Country) for (Random Number) years of fun!
 And the under the picture, The caption would read Toys R Us and Babies R Us stores in (Insert name of a country) are no longer trading!